davidwparker/jquery-bottomless-pagination/README.markdown

 * objName:'',
 * callback:null

-* ajaxLoaderPath is the path to your image which will be displayed while the ajax call is being made.
+ajaxLoaderPath: the path to your image which will be displayed while the ajax call is being made.
 If no path is specified ('' or null), 'Loading...' is displayed while the ajax call is being made.

-* results is the CSS selector that jQuery will use to append the results of the ajax call to.
+results: the CSS selector that jQuery will use to append the results of the ajax call to.

-* objName is the name of the object that you would like displayed in the phrase "More [objName]".
+objName: the name of the object that you would like displayed in the phrase "More [objName]".
 If not set, the pagination displays "More".

-* Callback is a function which you can provide to perform extra functions after the objects are appended, such as adding highlight or zebra effects.
+Callback: a function which you can provide to perform extra functions after the objects are appended, such as adding highlight or zebra effects.

 All of these settings can be provided similarly to the following: